wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

 ## Overview

-In this lab you will setup an Azure IOT Hub, Create Devices, Code a .NET Core simulated device application, and deploy it as an Azure Container Instance.
+In this lab you will setup an Azure IoT Hub, Create Devices, develop a .NET Core simulated device application, and deploy it as an Azure Container Instance.

 ## Objectives

 In this hands-on lab, you will learn how to:

-* Deploy an IOT HUB and create devices
+* Deploy an IoT HUB and create devices
-* Devloper the IoT Hub .NET Applications
+* Develop the IoT Hub .NET Applications:
     * App to create the devices in the IoT Hub
-* App to simulated devices sending messages
+    * App to simulate devices sending telemetry messages
-* App to send cloud to device messages
+    * App to send device to cloud messages
-* App to read device to cloud messages
+    * App to read cloud to device messages
 * Build a docker image of the simulated device
-* Deploy device as an Azure Container Instance
+* Deploy a simulated device as a hosted container in Azure Container Instances (ACI)

 ## Prerequisites

-* You will need ot have docker installed on your work station.
+* You will need to have docker installed on your Windows developer workstation.
 Docker can be found here  [here](https://www.docker.com/docker-windows)
 * Azure Storage Explorer, which can be found [here](https://azure.microsoft.com/en-us/features/storage-explorer/)
-* The source for the starter app is located in the [start](start) folder.
+* The source for the starter app is located in the [start](start) folder
-* The finished project is located in the [end](end) folder.
+* The finished project is located in the [end](end) folder
 * Deployed the starter ARM Template [HOL 12](../01-developer-environment).

-# Exercises
+## Exercises

 This hands-on-lab has the following exercises: